marsdrums/test-tutorial/visual-quality/index.md

 If you come from the audio realm, you can compare direct and indirect illumination to what happens when sound waves propagete in a room.
 The direct component is the sound coming directly from the sound source to the listener along the shortest possible path; the indirect components are the sound waves reaching the listener after a certain number of bounces off walls, floor, and ceiling of the room.

 In real-world lighting, both direct and indirect illumination combine to produce the complex lighting effects we experience.
-Before looking at how we can add indirect illumination in Max, i want to show you the difference that the addition of indirect lighting makes in our scene:
+If we go back at the side-by-side comparison of the two cubes, we can see the effect of adding indirect illumination to the scene.

 ![](./images/visual-quality_019.png)

 The light bouncing off the floor illuminates the faces of the cube not reached by direct illumination, and the light bouncing off the cube illuminates the shadowed floor.
-The effect looks overall more "plausible" because that's what we're used to see every day.

 To illustrate the tools we have available in Max for computing global illumination, we have to go a step deeper into the understanding which elements contribute to the shading of a point on a surface.